zipplet/windowsizer/README.md

 **Air running at 2x scale**
 ![Air 2x scale](/assets/windowsizerair.png)

+## Usage
+* Grab the latest release.
+It will contain the binaries, template and profiles for various games.
+* Copy **windowsizer.exe** to the same folder as the game you wish to use it with
+* If a profile already exists for your game in the **configs** folder, copy it to your game folder and rename it to **windowsizer.ini**
+* ...otherwise copy **template.ini**, name it **windowsizer.ini** and edit it to suit your game
+* Run **windowsizer.exe** to launch your game with a resized window

 ## Profiles (configs)
 Profiles for a few games I have been using this with are provided under the **configs** folder.
 They should work out of the box on Windows 10.
+If you are editing a profile or making your own, you will find **windowsizer_debug.exe** helpful as it will show you what windowsizer is doing (for example the window size in pixels).

 If you would like to submit new profiles, please open a pull request or open an issue and attach your profile to it.

-If you are editing a profile or making your own, you will find **windowsizer_debug.exe** helpful as it will show you what windowsizer is doing (for example the window size in pixels).

 ## Limitations
 * The game must be running in a window, not full screen.